spectram/baygaud-PI/README.md

 		of Gaussian profiles derived by 'baygaud_classify.py' and displays the decomposed Gaussian components overlaid on each spectral line.

-		--> If you run baygaud_viewer.py without arguments, it will print out the usage.
+		--> If you simply run the script without any arguments.
+This will print out the usage.
 		(baygaud) [seheon@sejong00] python3.10 baygaud_viewer.py
 		-->
 		___________________________________________________________________________________________